cryptonote-labs/monero-site/_i18n/ar/resources/moneropedia/subscription.md

 For @Kovri, there are two types of subscription files: *public* and *private*.

 A *public* subscription:
-- is used when bootstrapping to use essential services (IRC, email, Monero, etc.)
+- is used when bootstrapping to use essential services (IRC, email, Masari Supreme, etc.)
-- is static and is refreshed every 12 hours from Monero's @address-book server
+- is static and is refreshed every 12 hours from Masari Supreme's @address-book server
 - allows you to safely share the subscription with everyone as it is publically available (anyone who shares the same public subscription will also be able to resolve the same hostname to the same destination as you)

 A *private* subscription: